 My name is Ray and I am a prisoner from HMP Kennet.
 I approached the outreach team in prison stating my desire to do some form of youth work training/volunteering as part of my stage one voluntary work.
 As a result of this I was placed with CELLS who I now work with.
 In the beginning I felt very awkward as I have never worked in this kind of setting and felt very nervous and out of place.
 I thought people would judge me on my criminal past and for being a prisoner.
 I was under the impression I wouldn’t fit in and would constantly be judged.

-It is now May 2014 and I have been working with CELLS almost 5 months and all my initial fears and bad feelings towards how I would be accepted and fit in have gone.
+It is now May 2014 and I have been working with CELLS for almost 5 months and all my initial fears and bad feelings towards how I would be accepted and fit in have gone.
 My confidence has grown a lot due to the help and support I have received from the staff at CELLS.
 I have completed many online courses and have also completed an Asdan course on peer mentoring and helped develop lots of other aspects within the office environment such as evaluations and workshops.
 I have worked in teams as well as on my own and now feel comfortable in both roles.
 Since working with CELLS I have gained several contacts with local schools and have also attended several meetings with the CELLS staff regarding presentations in the local schools.
-This had enabled me to give valued input as the business I am working for need these contacts to organise presentation days to deliver our many workshops.
-We have created and made a static prison cell within our office so we can do presentation and educational days from our office, this has had enormous amounts of positive feedback and is a vital tool to our team.
+This has enabled me to give valued input as the business I am working for need these contacts to organise presentation days to deliver our many workshops.
+We have created and made a static prison cell within our office so we can do presentation and educational days from our office which has had enormous amounts of positive feedback and is a vital tool to our team.
 The role I have taken within CELLS can mean a lot of office based work which has helped educate me with IT and office skills such as sending e-mails and completing evaluations on our work as well as reports.
-I also help with the day to day paperwork such as the volunteers activity sheets and PDP’s.
+I also help with the day to day paperwork such as the volunteers’ activity sheets and PDPs.
 I have worked on and helped develop a PowerPoint presentation as well as a prison experience workshop that I deliver with the youths at the centre as well as on presentation days at various destinations such as schools and colleges.

 Shaun's comment (Developer Manager and Founder of CELLS)